greatericontop/GreatCrafts/README.md

 Click on the crafting table to the right to change the type of the recipe:
 - Shaped (most recipes in the game; shape of the grid matters)
 - Shapeless (the ingredients can be in any order)
-- Stacked items (require stacks of ingredients in each slot instead of just a single item)
+- Stacked items shaped (require stacks of ingredients in each slot instead of just a single item)
+- Stacked items shapeless

 Finally, click the barrier block to discard your changes, the green glass to save your changes, or the green concrete to save and activate your changes.
 Activating your changes makes the craft available to players immediately, although the client doesn't recognize the craft until you disconnect and reconnect.